fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 * Comfortable
 * Intellectual Challenge
 * We (the core members) need to feed the community, like feeding a shark
-# Are we losing the members
+* Are we losing the members?

 #### Hype cycle
 ![Hype cycle](https://emtemp.gcom.cloud/ngw/globalassets/en/research/images/illustrations/researchmethodology-illustration-hype-cycle.jpg "Hype cycle")